Relaxed N-Pairs Loss for Context-Aware Recommendations of Television Content: Introduction

 To address the opportunities and challenges described above, in this paper, we propose the joint context-content embeddings (JCCE) method.
 The main idea behind JCCE is the embedding of context and content in a shared latent space as depicted in Fig.~\ref{fig:fw}.
 Here context refers to the collection of variables describing a viewing situation, such as temporal aspects and viewer identities, and content represents television content and associated metadata such as genre.
 Representing context and content jointly in the same latent space allows us to compute similarities across domains, and thereby ideally enables us to group viewing situations with relevant content.
 In addition, the procedure will also group viewing situations that show similar preferences in terms of consumed content, and likewise content that tends to be consumed in similar viewing contexts.
 These domain insights can be accessed independently from each other using the respective encoder, and ultimately make the model generalize to unseen context-content pairs.
 Since context-content interactions are not explicitly provided by viewers in the form of e.g. ratings, we design JCCE to work with implicit consumption feedback from viewers.
 Another advantage of JCCE is that serving recommendations can be done efficiently, since content embeddings only have to be computed once (until we update the model, e.g. with new content).
 Thus, to compute recommendations we perform a forward pass of the context encoder and calculate similarities with the precomputed content embeddings, which reduces the number of computations compared to related methods that do not separate the two domains.

-This paper extends our previous work in~\cite{Kristoffersen2019a} by introducing a new relaxed loss objective that decreases the effort needed to structure the training data as preparation for the learning procedure.
-In addition, the relaxed loss objective improves performance when only few recommendations are allowed.
-This is shown in the experiments, which have been extended with more baseline methods, an additional dataset and metric.
-Furthermore, extensive experiments now evaluate among others the effect of multiple simultaneous viewers (co-viewing) on the recommender performance, and several experiments detail the qualitative insights from the learned representations.
+The major contributions of the present manuscript are: \begin{itemize} \item This paper extends the methodology descriptions of JCCE and quantitative evaluations of our previous work presented in~\cite{Kristoffersen2019a} with more baseline methods, an additional dataset, and metric. \item We propose the relaxed $N$-pairs loss that decreases efforts needed to structure training data as preparation for the learning procedure of JCCE.
+As described in~\cite{Kristoffersen2019a}, JCCE uses a softmax-based objective with carefully constructed inputs for learning with the $N$-pairs loss.
+The relaxed loss objective, which we introduce in this paper, enables efficient learning of context-content interactions, and shows improved performance when only few recommendations are allowed. \item Furthermore, in addition to the initial results of~\cite{Kristoffersen2019a}, extensive experiments now evaluate, among others, the effect of multiple simultaneous viewers (co-viewing) on recommender performance, and detail both quantitative and qualitative insights from the learned representations in the shared context-content latent space. \end{itemize}

 The outline of the paper is as follows.
 In Section~\ref{sec:rel}, we revisit the existing recommender methods and briefly describe related studies on pattern analysis of contextual aspects in television consumption.
-We then present the proposed JCCE method in Section~\ref{sec:met}.
+We then present the proposed JCCE method and the relaxed N -pairs loss in Section~\ref{sec:met}.
 In Section~\ref{sec:exp}, the experimental results on two television datasets and the model performance analyses are given.
 Finally, Section~\ref{sec:con} concludes the paper.